Skip To Main Content

 Space engineers enable humanity to explore, reside and thrive in space and on other celestial bodies, including the utilization of space to ensure space security.

-Researchers and students in the College of Engineering at Texas A&M University are dedicated to advancing space exploration and technology.
-Through interdisciplinary collaborations, their research positions Texas A&M at the forefront of space innovation and technological developments, from next-generation space robotics to virtual reality for long-duration missions to radiators that combat the moon’s extreme temperatures.
-Their collective efforts are shaping the future of space exploration.
+We are dedicated to advancing space exploration and technology.
+Through interdisciplinary collaborations, our research positions Texas A&M at the forefront of space innovation and technological developments, from next-generation space robotics to virtual reality for long-duration missions to radiators that combat the moon’s extreme temperatures.
+Our collective efforts are shaping the future of space exploration.

 Educational Opportunities

-Texas A&M has a strong foundation for new degrees in space engineering.
-The college offers the Human Systems Integration and Bioastronautics graduate certificate program to prepare engineering, human physiology and medical professionals to address the growing challenges of civil and commercial human spaceflight.
+The college also offers the Human Systems Integration and Bioastronautics graduate certificate program to prepare engineering, human physiology and medical professionals to address the growing challenges of civil and commercial human spaceflight.

 Space Research In The News